adetaylor/browser-learning/README.md

 ## Part One: What's a browser and a server

-(actual content to follow...)

 * [docs/exercise1a.md](Exercise 1a): Use a real browser.
 Navigate to [wikipedia](https://en.wikipedia.org).
   View source.
 Find some things in the HTML.
 * [docs/exercise1b.md](Exercise 1b): Use our mini Python browser.
 Go to the same place.
 Look in the code of our Python browser to see how it handles `b` and `a` tags.
-* Exercise 1c: Run our mini Python web server.
+* [docs/exercise1c.md](Exercise 1c): Run our mini Python web server.
 Create your own HTML file.
   See how the browser responds.

 ## Part Two: Building a browser

-* Exercise 2a: Add support for italic text in the browser.
+* [docs/exercise2a.md](Exercise 2a): Add support for italic text in the browser.
 * Exercise 2b: Add support for `h1` or `font color` or similar.
 * Exercise 2c: Add word wrap in the browser.
 (TBD - might be too hard)
 * Exercise 2d: Add scrolling in the browser.
 (TBD - might be too hard)